atodorov/atodorov.github.com/content/_posts/2014-05-06-opensource-dot-com-article-10-steps-to-migrate-your-closed-software-to-open-source.markdown

 Tags: Django, Fedora
 ---

-{% blockquote %}
-Difio is a Django based application that keeps track of packages and tells you when they change.
+> Difio is a Django based application that keeps track of packages and tells you when they change.
-Difio was created as closed software, then I decided to migrate it to open source ....
+> Difio was created as closed software, then I decided to migrate it to open source ....
-{% endblockquote %}

 Read more at
 [OpenSource.com](http://opensource.com/business/14/5/10-steps-migrate-closed-to-open-source)